-- 9. A student or any other member of the College Community has the right to pursue other processes external to the College in connection with alleged incidents of Sexual Violence and Misconduct, such as reporting the matter to the police, initiating a civil action, or filing a complaint under the BC Human Rights Code.
-If an external course of action is pursued, the College may elect to continue with the process under this policy or to suspend its internal process pending the outcome of the external process. - 10.
-A breach of this policy by any member of the College Community represents serious misconduct and may be cause for disciplinary sanctions including, where appropriate, suspension, dismissal or expulsion.
+9. A student or any other member of the College Community has the right to pursue other processes external to the College in connection with alleged incidents of Sexual Violence and Misconduct, such as reporting the matter to the police, initiating a civil action, or filing a complaint under the BC Human Rights Code.
+If an external course of action is pursued, the College may elect to place its process under College policy in temporary abeyance, pending the outcome of the external process.

+10. A breach of this policy by any member of the College Community represents serious misconduct and is cause for disciplinary sanctions, which may include, where appropriate, suspension, dismissal or expulsion.